 J. Christopher Llinas has the experience and resources to help you determine the best course of action in your case, and he will petition the court for the reduction or elimination of your charges.

-Felony Crimes in Maryland
+Felony Crimes in Connecticut

 It is critical that you obtain seasoned legal help once you learn you are suspected of committing a felony crime.

-Misdemeanor Crimes in Maryland
+Misdemeanor Crimes in Connecticut

 Many people mistakenly assume that misdemeanor crimes aren’t serious, simply because they are less so than felony crimes.

 However, you still stand to incur severe penalties if you are found guilty of a misdemeanor crime.

 Connecticut breaks down its misdemeanor offenses into 3 classes:

 - Class A Misdemeanors, which carry penalties of up to 1 year in prison.
 Examples include prostitution, 1st degree criminal trespass, and false statement.

 - Class B Misdemeanors, which carry penalties of up to 6 months in prison.
 Examples include 2nd degree reckless endangerment, 5th degree larceny, and unlawful assembly.